legal resources necessary to hold negligent facilities accountable.

 This incident began as a mere fall.
 Irene Gray was an elderly resident of an Indiana nursing home and sustained a severe fall after slipping on some liquid adjacent to her bed.
 She lay on the ground for a long time before any staff from the nursing home realized she was prone.
 Due to the incident, she had to sit in traction and await various surgeries to correct her injuries from the fall.
 During this time, she sustained significant pressure sores and eventually died from the infections they triggered.
 Her estate sued the facility and obtained $1,250,000.

 The discovery of a bed sore or injury of a loved one who has been a patient at a nursing home is painful for all involved.
 As the family or guardian of an injured person, Indiana law affords you the opportunity to file a lawsuit or claim against the facility for their negligent care.
 Having an experienced legal team working on your behalf is the only way to ensure that you receive the full compensation that the law entitles you.
 Our office has experience prosecuting nursing home abuse cases across the country and will do what it takes to make sure your rights are preserved.
-Contact our law firm for a free review of your situation with an attorney who has experience with similar matters.
+Contact our network of attorneys for a free review of your situation with an attorney who has experience with similar matters.